-The increase in assets is primarily a result of normal changes in working capital and the implementation of GASB 87.
-The decrease in liabilities were primarily due to decreases in pension liabilities and OPEB liabilities.
-The increase to deferred inflows were primarily due to the increases in OPEB and pension liabilities and leases.
+The increase in assets is primarily a result of normal changes in working capital.
+The increase in liabilities were primarily due to increases in pension and OPEB liabilities.
+The decrease to deferred inflows were primarily due to the increase in OPEB liability offset by a decrease in pension liability.
 Restricted net position was due to restricted pension investments and Measure C special revenue.